joda32/CertCrunchy/README.md

 -T the thread count, makes stuff faster, but don't over do it

+-O to set the timeout on HTTP api requests in seconds (default is 3 seconds)

 -o Output file name

 -f Output format csv or json, csv is the default